himalachudel/FDSFE_HAcharya/HW7/README.md

 **Reasons for the graph being good**

-- Use of minimal colors, just enough to separate between variables, and don't make it look complicated at the same time
+- Use of minimal colors, just enough to separate between variables, and don't make it look complicated at the same time (No distraction)

-- Evenly spaced axes
+- Evenly spaced axes (No ambiguity)

+- No disagreement between the heights/lengths of the bars/lines and their corresponding numeric values (No distortion)

 - Well-labeled axes with units

-- No disagreement between the heights/lengths of the bars/lines and their corresponding numeric values.